-So in this article we are going to give you the tools you need to successfully and effortlessly project manage your home construction.
-Be prepared to be on site at least once a day on most days.
-Do not assume this role unless you can make it to site often and stay within an hours drive to the site.
+So in this article, we will give you the tools you need to successfully and effortlessly project manage your home construction.
+Be prepared to be on-site at least once a day on most days.
+Never assume this role unless you can make it to the site often and stay within an hour’s drive to the site.

-- The teams transport and accommodation.
+- The team’s transport and accommodation.

 - Clearance of the team persons with the local authorities.